Kenan2000/BrightNights-Structured-Kenan-Modpack/Kenan-BrightNights-Structured-Modpack/High-Maintenance-Huge-Mods/Real_Dark_Skies_Above/DESIGN.md

 ## The Resistance and the Narrative

 Small pockets of resistance have sprung up, groups of both civilians working alone and those who volunteered to help the military.
-They are hard to find, as any compound of significant size inevitably attracts bombardment.
+They are hard to find, as any compound of significant size inevitably attracts attention.
 Most are part of a larger overall network that the player can join and do missions for that has contacts with the military, though there are some isolated groups with differing ideologies.
 Ideally these will only appear after a few months and gradually build up, though the game doesn't quite work like this (yet) and will likely require some dirty tricks using NPC quests.

 Ultimately, the story will revolve around the player discovering that the invasion is commanded by a central construct that is currently on a ship in orbit, finding a way to reach the ship, and having a final showdown.
 If successful, they will at least buy humanity enough time to figure out a response to any future attacks.
 This task is made much easier by working with rebel forces, however it should be technically possible to do without... *technically*.